onc-healthit/lantern-back-end/capabilityreceiver/README.md

 ## Building and Running

-The capability reciever currently connects to the lantern message queue (RabbbitMQ).
+The capability receiver currently connects to the lantern message queue (RabbbitMQ).
 All log messages are written to stdout.

 ### Using Docker-Compose

-The capability reciever has been added to the application docker-compose file.
+The capability receiver has been added to the application docker-compose file.
 See the [top-level README](../README.md) for how to run docker-compose.

 ### Using the Individual Docker Container